RichCoursera/gettingandcleaningcoursera/CodeBook.md

 1. "features.txt" from the zip file of the raw data. - "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 2. For the code book template - "https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41"

-##Annex
-If you used any code in the code book that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)

-Assumptions:
-You have downloaded the needed files from: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
-You have also extracted the files from the downloaded zip file.
-NOTE: Due to my knowledge of R programming (which is novice) some of the more simpler tasks (i.e. which data from the combined data set should be used to determine the average of the mean() and std() ) to determine which rows of data to use were done manually.

-The prerequisite for the assignment is as follows:
-"You should create one R script called run_analysis.R that does the following" You will find the R script in the same directory in which you found this code book.

-The first step of the process was to download the data locally.
-This allowed me to be able to work on this effort while not needing to be connected to the Internet.

-The first step requested is:
-"Merges the training and the test sets to create one data set" Within the zip file there will be two folders labeled "train" and "test".
-In each folder (respectively) there are files labeled, "X_train.txt", "y_train.txt" (in the "train" folder), and"X_test.txt", "y_test.txt" (in the "test" folder)

-I created columns for the Subject, Activity, and the various mean() and std() columns that contain the average of the Subject's activity for each mean() and std() columns.

-I created columns for the Subject, Activity, and the various mean() and std() columns that contain the average of the Subject's activity.

-The measurements (e.g. "Body acceleration on the x axis mean...") are the value of OHOT?? - need to finish Here are the column names and their description:
-*Subject - This is the number of the person who did the related activities.
-Their names were not given in the original data set.
-*Activity - There were six (6) activities which were performed by each subject *Body acceleration on the x,y,z axis mean() - is the mean of all of the observations collected relative to the subject and the activity performed.
-*Body acceleration on the x,y,z axis std() - is the standard deviation of all of the observations collected relative to the subject and the activity performed.

 ***Pleae note that further information about this data is contained within the "features.txt" file located within the original downloaded dataset

-Body acceleration on the x,y,z axis std() -

 ```